IPFSR/sia-ds/README.md

 import "github.com/IPFSR/sia-ds"
 ```

+## Design
+* Each PUT operation within IPFS is consistently forwarded to the Renterd node.
+If the API call to Renterd fails, then operation is discarded in IPFS too.
+This done was to chose consistency over availability in case of partitioning.
+* The DELETE operations are not synced with Renterd by default.
+This strategy allows the users to restore back any data they might have deleted from IPFS just by trying to access it.
+* Since all blocks are unique and this the resulting files names are unique, we don't need to account for object already existing in the bucket.
+IPFS already does a GET check before doing a PUT operation.
+* The default Renterd bucket name is `IPFS` but can be edited to allow for multiple IPFS node connecting to the same Renterd node.
+Users can choose a different bucket name for each IPFS node.
+* All accidental deletes from IPFS or Filesystem should be restored by just accessing the block if the DELETE ops are not being synced.
+In case, they are being synced, only Filesystem level deletes can be restored.

 ## Usage

-You can run the Sia backed IPFS node by either downloading the customised go-IPFS implementation from here(insert link) or
+You can run the Sia backed IPFS node by either downloading the customised go-IPFS implementation from [here](https://github.com/IPFSR/kubo) or
 you can use this plugin with a vanilla Kubo by replacing the `github.com/ipfs/go-ds-flatfs` with `github.com/IPFS/sia-ds` in file
 `plugin/plugins/flatfs/flatfs.go`